MythicAgents/Athena/README.md

 ### Discord
 Athena can communicate over discord channels.

-Note: Due to slack API rate limiting, the number of agents that can be executed at once using a specific workspace/token combination is limited.
+Note: Due to Discords API rate limiting, the number of agents that can be executed at once using a specific workspace/token combination is limited.
 A lower sleeptime supports more agents.

 ### SMB
 Athena supports SMB communications for internal comms over named pipes.